timothyhull/100daysofcode/days/_85/README.md

         self.content_panel.add_component(HomeDetailsForm())

     def link_all_docs_click(self, **event_args):
-        """This method is called when the link is clicked"""
+        """This method is called when the 'All Docs' link is clicked"""
         # Clear page content
         self._clear_content()